Cat Brooks: Career

 After graduating, she began her acting studying at the National Royal Theater Studio in London, before moving to Los Angeles and working at Creative Artists Agency.
 In 2002, Brooks joined the nonprofit organization Community Coalition, where she focused on issues of education and racial justice.

-After the shooting of Oscar Grant by a BART Police officer, Brooks became active in organizing against police violence.
-She co-founded the Anti Police-Terror Project and served as the executive director for the Bay Area National Lawyers Guild.
+After the shooting of Oscar Grant by a BART Police officer, Brooks became active in organizing against the police.
+She co-founded police abolition organization called the Anti Police-Terror Project and served as the executive director for the Bay Area National Lawyers Guild.
 She also became an organizer for the Black Lives Matter movement.
 In 2015, Brooks was arrested protesting Oakland Mayor Libby Schaaf's ban on night-time marches on public roadways.

 In the winter of 2024, workers at Brooks' non-profit organization Anti Police-Terror Project attempted to unionize before facing personal retaliation, firings, and public smear campaigns over social media.
 The organization and its leaders have since been accused of union busting by community supporting fired workers who predominantly identify as queer and live with disabilities.
 An election is currently pending with the NLRB.

 In 2018, Brooks was a candidate for mayor of Oakland, running against the incumbent, Libby Schaaf.
 Her campaign involved collaborative assembly meetings intended to gather public feedback on local policies.
 She endorsed repealing the Costa-Hawkins Rental Housing Act.
 After taking a break for the duration of her unsuccessful mayoral campaign, Brooks resumed her job as co-host of the two-hour weekday morning program UpFront on Pacifica Radio station KPFA-FM in Berkeley.
 Her segment subsequently transitioned into the one-hour program Law And Disorder.

 Her one-woman show Tasha is loosely based on Natasha McKenna, who was tasered to death in police custody.